mseebach/mseebach.github.com/_posts/2020-05-26-no-code-is-dead-long-live-max-code.md

 ---
 layout: post
 title: "Low/No-Code is dead, long live Max-code"
+image: /assets/oak-tree-field-chilterns.jpg
+description: "No-code is a terrible misunderstanding.
+The idea that Real Programming&trade; is hard, and that non-programmers should be exposed to it through carefully procured platforms and interfaces is almost as old as programming itself"
 ---

 > A low-code development platform (LCDP) is software that provides a